Apress/cpp20-for-lazy-programmers/README.md

 [comment]: #cover
 ![Cover image](9781484263051.jpg)

-Download the files as a zip using the green button, or clone the repository to your machine using Git.
+[Download](https://github.com/Apress/cpp20-for-lazy-programmers/archive/master.zip) the files as a zip, or clone the repository to your machine using Git.

 ## Releases